 “Storytelling for User Experience” by Whitney Quesenbery & Kevin Brooks

-I read “Storytelling for User Experience” as being yet another book from the series Rosenfeld Media is made available to the digital professionals.
+I read “Storytelling for User Experience” as another book from the series Rosenfeld Media is made available to the digital professionals.
 I am still trying to catch my breath and the fact that I am posting this memo only two weeks after I finished the book, shows that I am still pretty much in it.
-I guess it will be probably best to offer a very short passage from the last chapter of the book here:
+I guess it will be probably best to offer a concise passage from the last chapter of the book here:

 I could probably offer here an abundance of superlatives that are actually well deserved.
 But instead, I would just say a big “Thank you!” to Whitney Quesenbery and Kevin Brooks.
 Your shared experience turned out to be a great user experience for me.
 A UX I would be definitely coming back to.